 What is YieldTalk?

 YieldTalk is a community and resource site focused on investor education and information about equity crowdfunding and other alternative investment opportunities.
-We’ve built a comprehensive database of 80+ (and growing) alternative investment platforms, so you can discover and explore dozens of options from one site.
+We’ve built a comprehensive database of 100+ (and growing) alternative investment platforms, so you can discover and explore dozens of options from one site.
 We also publish a blog to help you clarify and pursue your personal alternative investing goals with knowledge and confidence.
-And, because we know we don’t have all the answers, we host forums for asking questions and sharing knowledge with others navigating this incredible new ecosystem.

 YieldTalk is not an investment platform, and we’re also not professional financial advisers.
 All opinions expressed are solely for information and entertainment purposes.
 While our posts and topics will occasionally touch on things like general personal finance, mainstream investing, and overall macro-economic trends that might impact any kind of investment, our focus is on alternative investing for intelligent, adventurous individual investors.